Suez: Faisal District

 It includes the newer neighbourhoods of the city.
 Most of the areas at Faisal District were established after the 1973 Yom Kippur war, which had destroyed vast areas of the city.
 Examples of neighborhoods in Faisal District include Al-Sabbah, Al-Amal and Al-Mushi, to name a few.

 Ataqah District

 It is characterised by the existence of many industrial areas.
 There are plants and factories specialising in fertilisers, cement, steel, cooking oil, flour products, oil rigs, ceramic tiles, sugar, and many other products.
 There is also the Attaka Power Plant.

 The district also includes Ain Sokhna, one of Egypt's most important sea resorts, overlooking the Gulf of Suez.
 Ain Sokhna has numerous high-class sea resorts and is frequented by many tourists, Egyptians and foreigners, all over the year due to its warm weather.
-The district is also home to the Ain Sokhna Sea Port, one of Egypt's main sea ports operated by the Dubai-based DP World Company and the Al-Ataka Fishing Port, which is the city's main fish production port.
+The district is home to the Ain Sokhna Sea Port, one of Egypt's main sea ports operated by the Dubai-based DP World Company and the Al-Ataka Fishing Port, which is the city's main fish production port.